mmichlin66/mimcss/README.md

 **See Also:** [Mimcss Reference: Colors](https://mmichlin66.github.io/mimcss/ref/colors.html)

 ### Working with Units
 In CSS, values of many properties should be specified with units corresponding to the CSS type of the property.
-For example, the `<length>` type has units such as "px", "rem", "in", "cm", etc.; the `<angle>` type has units such as "deg", "rad", "turn", etc. For many properties, CSS also allows using percentages - "%".
+For example, the `<length>` type has units such as "px", "rem", "in", "cm", etc.; the `<angle>` type has units such as "deg", "rad", "turn", etc. For many properties, CSS also allows using percents - "%".

 Mimcss supports all these CSS types and, for the developer convenience, allows specifying values in three ways: as an integer number, as a floating point number and as a string.
 For each CSS type, Mimcss defines a default unit to use with the integer number and the default unit to use with the floating point number.
 For example, for the `<length>` CSS type, Mimcss will treat integer numbers as having the "px" unit and floating point numbers as having the "em" unit.
 For the `<angle>` type, the default is "deg" for integers and "turn" for floating point numbers.

+> Note: in JavaScript, the literals such as `1.0` are not floating point number but rather integers.

 Here are several examples: